If you came up to me today and said this:

 Alright – now, you need to click the “Get started now” button.

-Here, you can see a breakdown of all the plans Bluehost has available.
+Here, you can see a breakdown of all the plans Bluehost has available, with your discounted rate of $2.95/mo for the basic plan.

 Once you’ve picked your plan, you’ll see the screen above.
 This is where you get to pick the name of your freelance writer website – exciting!